VIDT-DAO/VIDT-Datalink/README.md

 The V-ID token is able to make use of all 3 tiers of data processing in this blockchain, using the transaction, state en receipt tries.

-Version 36, the live version, is published at https://etherscan.io/token/0x445f51299ef3307dbd75036dd896565f5b4bf7a5 and available here as V-IDT.sol.
+Version 36 is published at https://etherscan.io/token/0x445f51299ef3307dbd75036dd896565f5b4bf7a5 and available here as V-IDT.sol.
 The V-IDT-commented.sol is the exact same version, supplemented with explanatory comments.

 More information about V-ID is available at https://about.v-id.org, the token ICO website is https://token.v-id.org.
 Our validation service is in V1 Alpha since March 2019.
 Verification at https://www.v-id.org is in V1 Alpha since December 2018.